Flamenco/stackeditpro/Features.md

 line 2
 ```

-### Page-Names Extension
+### Page-Title Extension

 We added a syntax for adding titles to your pages without needing to use a heading.
-This results in the page name not getting added contents, and allows for a *page-title* CSS style.
+This results in the having page name that do not get added as headings, and also allows for a *page-title* CSS style.

 You can put a title as your first line, between `[` and `]`, followed by a blank line.
 ```